-Moving to Austin?
+Moving to Austin, Texas?
 You need to learn about where to live.
 Because of mild weather, great quality of life, and one of the best employment markets in the United States, Austin, and its neighboring areas have seen dizzying recent growth in population, turning it into the fastest-growing major metro in the country for the past nine years.

 If you are planning to be one of the multitudes moving to this great and vibrant city, you may not know where exactly to call home.
+Consider reaching out to long distance moving companies for assistance in making your move to Austin a smooth and hassle-free experience.

 Each neighborhood in Austin has its personality and feel and finding the perfect one is important to have a successful Austin experience.
 While some neighborhoods are no going areas due to crime rate, there are a number of them that are safe and booming.

-Below is the breakdown of our preferred local neighborhoods and why you should choose them:
+Below is the breakdown of our preferred local neighborhoods and why you should choose them

 1. Downtown Austin